 - Establish a new community engagement program designed to deepen and enrich community-based relationships and partnerships.
-The program will deploy various strategies to meet its goals, including fostering relationships with community-based organizations and leaders; creating pathways for ongoing, meaningful dialogue to inform Covered California's activities and priorities; and generating communitylevel trusted messengers to help break down cultural, linguistic, and other barriers to coverage and care impacting Californians throughout the state. - Support efforts to reach and historically marginalized communities through the development of multilingual, multicultural educational resources that will promote health literacy and improved awareness and understanding of Covered California and its offerings. - Enhance the way we share innovative work Covered California is doing by improving internal and external information sharing.
-Leverage new forms of media and digital communications to promote Covered California's work and strengthen its network of external partners to inform existing and new audiences to broaden our reach to consumers, health leaders, and policymakers.-Inform new, ongoing, and emergent legislative and policy issues impacting Covered California, consumers, the insurance market, and the health care landscape through timely, relevant data, information, and technical assistance. - Strengthen the Communications and External Affairs team by hiring and onboarding new staff to support existing operations, CoveredCA.com, and the new community engagement program.
+The program will deploy various strategies to meet its goals, including fostering relationships with community-based organizations and leaders; creating pathways for ongoing, meaningful dialogue to inform Covered California's activities and priorities; and generating community-level trusted messengers to help break down cultural, linguistic and other barriers to coverage and care affecting Californians. - Support efforts to reach historically marginalized communities through the development of multilingual and multicultural educational resources that will promote health literacy and improve awareness and understanding of Covered California and its offerings. - Enhance the way we share the innovative work Covered California is doing by improving internal and external information sharing.
+Leverage new forms of media and digital communications to promote Covered California's work and strengthen its network of external partners to inform existing and new audiences to broaden our reach to consumers, health leaders and policymakers.
+Inform new and emergent legislative and policy issues affecting Covered California, consumers and the health care landscape through timely, relevant data, information and technical assistance. - Strengthen the Communications and External Affairs team by hiring new staff to support existing operations, CoveredCA.com, and the new community engagement program.